The hybrid working model is a work style that enables employees to blend working from different locations: home, on the go, or in the office.

 Greater work-life balance.
 For example, more flexibility has allowed many parents and caregivers to re-enter the workforce.
 May create inequities between the career trajectories of people who work in the office and those working remotely.

 Companies can hire talent from anywhere in the world now that proximity to an office is no longer required.
-Maintaining a consistent employee experience and company culture for everyone across an organization can be challenging.
+Employee management and maintaining a consistent employee experience and company culture for everyone across an organization can be challenging.

 Saving on office expenses.
 Many organizations have downsized their office spaces with the rising popularity of remote work.
 An organization becomes more reliant on technology to encourage collaboration between people.